 Q: Any advice for an experienced professional woman who has an IT background, light in Security, but strong in IT Audit/Risk that would like a stronger transition into a Security management role?

 A: See previous answer.
 You’re going to need more understanding of what security technologies actually do, what they monitor, and how they work together.
 You would be surprised at how much free vendor training is out there!
 I’d recommend starting with learning about IDS/IPS, A/V and signature technology, understand the OWASP ideas of AppSec.
-I found this link the other day for lots of free training.
 But if you know audit and risk, you’re a prime candidate to look at Incident Response and Handling.
 They often don’t need skills in specific technology so much as they want to find people good at troubleshooting, communication, and following process.

 Comments from the audience: